Your rates notice explained

 Funds raised through the landfill rehabilitation charge will go directly to shore up this reserve, it will not be used for anything else.

-Waste Charge - Vacant/No Bin:
+Explanation of Waste Charge - Vacant/No Bin

 This is a waste charge that is levied on vacant properties (i.e. nothing constructed) and constructed properties that do not have a bin.